Stable dynamic helix state in the nonintegrable XXZ Heisenberg model: Introduction

-Atomic system is an excellent test-bed for quantum simulator in experiment \cite {zhang2017observation,bernien2017probing,barends2015digital,davis2020protecting,signoles2021glassy,trotzky2008time,gross2017quantum} .
-It also stimulates the theoretically study on the dynamics of quantum spin systems, which not only capture the properties of many artificial systems, but also provide tractable theoretical examples for understanding fundamental concepts in physics.
-As a paradigmatic quantum spin model, the Heisenberg XXZ model exhibits strong correlations and its dynamical properties attract the attention from both condensed matter physics and mathematical-physics communities \cite {Keselman2020,Bera2020,Chauhan2020,Babenko2021}.
-In adddition, recent experimental advances in cold-atom systems enable realizations of the XXZ chain and preparation of certain initial states \cite {Fukuhara2013,Jepsen2020}, providing an ideal platform for studying nonequilibrium quantum dynamics.\ Specifically, the discovery of highly excited many-body eigenstates of the XXZ Heisenberg model, referred to as Bethe phantom states, has received much attention from both theoretical \cite {popkov2016obtaining,popkov2017solution,popkov2020exact,popkov2021phantom} and experimental approaches \cite {Jepsen2020,jepsen2021transverse,hild2014far,jepsen2022long}.
-Although the XXZ chain is integrable system, the\ helix states are regarded as a candidate of quantum scars since they form scar towers, which is not supported by the symmetry of the model \cite{popkov2021phantom}.
-Importantly, a helix state essentially supports macroscopic long-range order in a ultracold atom quantum simulator \cite{jepsen2022long}.
+Atomic systems are an excellent test-beds for quantum simulator in experiments \cite {zhang2017observation,bernien2017probing,barends2015digital,davis2020protecting,signoles2021glassy,trotzky2008time,gross2017quantum} , stimulating theoretical studies on the dynamics of quantum spin systems.
+These studies not only capture the properties of many artificial systems, but also provide tractable theoretical examples for understanding fundamental concepts in physics.
+As a paradigmatic quantum spin model, the Heisenberg XXZ model exhibits strong correlations and its dynamical properties attract attention from both the condensed matter physics and mathematical-physics communities \cite {Keselman2020,Bera2020,Chauhan2020,Babenko2021}.
+Furthermore, recent experimental advances in cold-atom systems enable realizations of the XXZ chain and preparation of certain initial states \cite {Fukuhara2013,Jepsen2020}, providing an ideal platform for studying nonequilibrium quantum dynamics.\ Specifically, the discovery of highly excited many-body eigenstates of the XXZ Heisenberg model, referred to as Bethe phantom states, has received much attention from both theoretical \cite {popkov2016obtaining,popkov2017solution,popkov2020exact,popkov2021phantom} and experimental approaches \cite {Jepsen2020,jepsen2021transverse,hild2014far,jepsen2022long}.
+Previous work has examined the issue of many-body localization (MBL) arising from strong disorder in a generalized XXZ model \cite{Stagraczynski2017}.
+Here, our primary focus is on investigating whether the helix state can become a quantum scar in the XXZ model in the absence of MBL.
+Although the XXZ chain is an integrable system, the\ helix states are not supported by the symmetry of the model \cite{popkov2021phantom}.
+Therefore, they are regarded as a candidate of quantum scars in the presence of perturbation.
+Importantly, a helix state essentially supports macroscopic long-range order in an ultracold atom quantum simulator \cite{jepsen2022long}.
 However, it is still an open question what happens if the XXZ chain\ becomes nonintegrable in the presence of random field.